-ELSA's Vision, "A just world in which there is respect for human dignity and cultural diversity", contains the idea of raising awareness of Human Rights and contributing to Human Rights education.
-In addition to the Philosophy statement, Human Rights are emphasised in the Decision Book as a commitment of ELSA: Human Rights is the main treasure and value of mankind.
-Therefore, the implementation of Human Rights is an objective of the Network.
+ELSA's Vision, "A just world in which there is respect for human dignity and cultural diversity", holds the idea of raising awareness of Human Rights and contributing to Human Rights education.
 ELSA shall be continuously committed to Human Rights awareness, Human Rights education, and the respect of the Rule of Law.
 ELSA shall strive to be recognised for a strictly legal, academic and impartial approach to Human Rights."

 It is recommended to implement Human Rights in all key area activities.
-This means that Human Rights should firstly be respected in all activities of ELSA, and also, that Human Rights topics should be included in S&C, AA and STEP.
-As an S&C officer, you can organise any type of event related to Human Rights or even an Institutional Visit to an institution whose work is connected with Human Rights.
+This means that Human Rights should firstly be respected in all activities of ELSA, and also, that Human Rights topics should be included in S&C, AA and PD.
+Since you are a S&C officer, you can organise a seminar and a conference related to Human Rights or even an Institutional Visit to an institution whose work is connected with Human Rights.

-B. ELSA Day
+B. ELSA Day and the Annual Human Rights Campaign

-The most important ELSA project referring to Human Rights is ELSA Day.
-The project allows for a large forum for various human-rights-related events organised by all Local Groups of ELSA on the last Wednesday of November.
-The aim of ELSA Day is to jointly demonstrate our human rights engagement by providing legal education and opportunities that enable law students to be independent and critical members of society.
+The most important ELSA's campaign referring to Human Rights is the Annual Human Rights Campaign.
+It is a huge forum of various human-rights-related events organised by all Local and National Groups of ELSA.
+Part of it is the ELSA Day which happens on the last Wednesday of November.
+The aim of the AHRC is to jointly demonstrate our human rights engagement by providing legal education and opportunities that enable law students to be independent and critical members of society.
 The general topic of the forum is Human Rights, which is relatively broad - for this reason each year we draw attention to a particular topic.